12 Overrated Attractions in Paris to Reconsider?

 Unfortunately, this idyllic image is often obscured by hordes of tourists, transforming the stairs into a crowded urban gym, making it almost impossible to take perfect photos.

-Combined with invasive salesmen you have an experience resembling an endurance test rather than a quiet visit.
+Combined with invasive salesmen and pickpockets, you have an experience resembling an endurance test rather than a quiet visit.

 For a haven of peace, head to the less crowded alleyways of Montmartre, where the authentic Parisian charm persists, away from the crowds.